dakujem/latter/readme.md

 [![Build Status](https://travis-ci.org/dakujem/latter.svg?branch=master)](https://travis-ci.org/dakujem/latter)
 ![PHP from Packagist](https://img.shields.io/packagist/php-v/dakujem/latter)

-**Latte view layer for PSR-7 frameworks and stacks.**
+**Latte view layer for PSR-7 frameworks and stacks.** It's not a typo.

 > 💿 `composer require dakujem/latter`

 To use the awesome [Latte templating language](https://latte.nette.org/en/) with a PSR-7 compliant framework like [Slim](https://www.slimframework.com/), one can either struggle to set everything up by himself or use _Latter_.\
-The latter will reduce setup friction and provide utility.
+The latter is a better choice

-Latter
+- Latter is designed to reduce code repetition (render pipelines, render routines)
-- is designed to reduce code repetition (render pipelines, render routines)
+- Latter is a flexible thin layer that can be tuned and tamed as one desires
-- reduces setup friction (set up once and forget)
+- set up once and forget

-- is a flexible thin layer that can be tuned and tamed as one desires
+> 📖\

-> 📖 Check out the [Latte documentation](https://latte.nette.org/en/guide) to get fluent in Latte.
+> Check out the [Latte documentation](https://latte.nette.org/en/guide) to get fluent in Latte.

 ## Render Latte template to PSR-7 response